Understanding Private Contractors: Roles, Responsibilities, and Industry Impact

 Common Misconceptions About Private Contractors

 Some people also believe that private contractors lack accountability.
-However, with clear contracts and performance metrics, contractors can be held responsible for their work.
+Still, with clear contracts and performance metrics, contractors can be held responsible for their work.
 Establishing strong communication channels and regular check-ins helps ensure accountability.

 Understanding these misconceptions helps businesses make informed decisions and build successful relationships with private contractors.